Did White House try to force "Morning Joe" hosts to apologize using a National Enquirer story?

 Scarborough responded by calling Trump a liar.
 "I have texts from your top aides and phone records," Scarborough tweeted.

-The story ran on June 2 with the headline, "Joe & Mike: TV Couple's Sleazy Cheating Scandal."
+The story ran in the Enquirer on June 2 with the headline, "Joe & Mike: TV Couple's Sleazy Cheating Scandal."

 The Enquirer tweeted out the story after Friday's "Morning Joe" segment and said later on its website that it wasn't involved in any discussions between the White House and the television personalities.